openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 .. note::

-    For 14th Gen Intel® Core™ Processor on Windows, use P-cores only for large language models and P_cores+E-cores together for others in this scenario.
+   Both P-cores and E-cores may be used for any configuration starting from 14th Gen Intel® Core™ Processor on Windows.

 Then the default settings of low-level performance properties on Windows and Linux are as follows: